The experiential program exposes students to different areas of pharmacy practice and health care systems.

 Interested In Becoming a Preceptor?

-Preceptors at the James L. Winkle College of Pharmacy hold full-time, adjunct or volunteer faculty positions.
+Preceptors at the James L. Winkle College of Pharmacy hold full-time, adjunct, or volunteer faculty positions.

-Pharmacists who are interested in becoming a College preceptor shall submit a NEW PRECEPTOR APPLICATION to the college of Pharmacy experiential office, a current CV/resume, and 1 letter of recommendation that includes information about the pharmacist's practice, competency and professionalism.
+Pharmacists who are interested in becoming a College preceptor shall submit a NEW PRECEPTOR APPLICATION to the College of Pharmacy experiential office, a current CV/resume, and 1 letter of recommendation that includes information about the pharmacist's practice, competency, and professionalism.
 In addition, pharmacists shall complete or have previously completed 3-hours of CE related to preceptorship.; The College will visit the site to meet with the preceptors and other practitioners to ensure that the site is a good learning environment.

-Once accepted, each new preceptor will receive orientation to the University of Cincinnati Experiential Program.
+Once accepted, each new preceptor will receive an orientation to the University of Cincinnati Experiential Program.
 Upon successfully completing orientation and preceptor training requirements, the preceptor will receive a "preceptor certificate" from the College, and students may be assigned to the preceptor.

 An affiliation agreement between the Practice Site and the College of Pharmacy must be completed before a student can begin an experiential rotation.
 The affiliation agreement can be established using a standard affiliation agreement that originates from the University of Cincinnati or the practice site.
 The experiential office will work with the site to establish an agreement during the orientation process.